Jimmy-Vu/colosseum/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* [Unsplash](https://unsplash.com/) and their photographers for photos used in this project.
+* [Unsplash](https://unsplash.com/) and their photographers for photos used in this application.
 The main photo used for the background of the application was taken by [Ruben Ramirez](https://unsplash.com/photos/nAb-SFzL1GM).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>